ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/_index.md

 ---
 title: Get started with the Raspberry Pi 4

-description: comparing the Raspberry Pi 4 with an Arm cloud server

 minutes_to_complete: 90

 who_is_this_for: This is an introductory topic for software developers interested in the Raspberry Pi 4.